Chemtrails over the Country Club: Music and lyrics

 Chemtrails over the Country Club is described as a folk, country folk, and Americana record.
-The majority of the album was co-produced by Del Rey, alongside Jack Antonoff who is also the sole producer of the album's lead single, "Let Me Love You like a Woman".
+The majority of the album was co-produced by Del Rey, alongside Jack Antonoff, who is also the sole producer of the album's lead single, "Let Me Love You like a Woman".
 The song "Yosemite" was recorded during the sessions for Del Rey's fifth studio album, Lust For Life (2017), held between 2015 and 2016.

 Del Rey stated "so much of the album" pertains to her "stunning girlfriends" and "beautiful siblings".
 She further added that, "In 2021, [Chemtrails over the Country Club] opens a sunnier chapter in [Del Rey's] controversial roman-à-clef, and folk legend Joan Baez advocates her acceptance in the pantheon", adding that the album "appears to reveal a more vulnerable Del Rey" who is "lighter on the LA menace" and "more innocently emotional" than in her previous work.

 The song "Breaking Up Slowly" features a guest appearance by American singer Nikki Lane, who also co-wrote the song with Del Rey.
-The album's closes with a cover of Joni Mitchell's "For Free" from her album Ladies of the Canyon (1970).
+The album closes with a cover of Joni Mitchell's "For Free", from her album Ladies of the Canyon (1970).

 Cover artwork

-On January 10, 2021, a day prior to the release of its title track, Del Rey revealed the album cover and track list of Chemtrails over the Country Club on Twitter and Instagram.
+On January 10, 2021, a day prior to the release of the album's title track, Del Rey revealed the album cover and track list of Chemtrails over the Country Club on Twitter and Instagram.
 The cover shows Del Rey with a number of her female friends (who also appear in the title track's music video).